-Data Science technology provides great opportunities to the Airlines Industry.
-The airplanes flying high in the skies are generating a trove of data on engine systems, fuel utility, weather, passenger information, etc. With more advanced aircraft, fitted with sensors and other data collecting tools, getting adopted in the industry, there will be more data generated.
+Data Science on Airlines provides great opportunities to the Airlines Industry.
+The airplanes flying high in the skies are generating a trove of data on engine systems, fuel utility, weather, passenger information, etc. With more advanced aircraft, fitted with sensors and other data-collecting tools, getting adopted in the industry, there will be more data generated.
 This data, if leveraged properly, can open new opportunities for the industry.
 Opportunities in process optimization, people management, and disruptive innovation.

-Still, at an early stage, but we’re witnessing increased adoption of data science technologies in the aviation industry.
+Still, at an early stage, we’re witnessing increased adoption of data science technologies in the aviation industry.
 Let’s look at some of the applications of data science in the airlines’ industry-

 - Ticket Pricing- Airline pricing is driven by demand and supply.
 There are lots of factors that influence pricing- weekends, holidays, routes, etc. It also depends on the timing of flights.
-Evening and early morning flights have different pricing than an afternoon and late-night flights.
+Evening and early morning flights have different pricing than afternoon and late-night flights.
 However, the pricing needs to be competitive all the time so as to attract customers.
 Analytics-driven pricing can help airlines automate the pricing mechanism and help them boost their revenues with optimal capacity utilization.

-- Personalized Selling- Airlines also sell a lot of comfort services like lounge services, extra baggage, seat upgrades, and food, etc. A data-driven recommendation engine can analyze a customer’s past history and suggest ancillary services at the time of ticket booking.
+- Personalized Selling- Airlines also sell a lot of comfort services like lounge services, extra baggage, seat upgrades, food, etc. A data-driven recommendation engine can analyze a customer’s past history and suggest ancillary services at the time of ticket booking.
 It can also recommend personalized services based on the customer’s economic profile.

 - Customer Feedback- In the current digital world, customer feedback comes from multiple sources- tweets, pictures, calls, videos, and so on.
 Data Science has the capability to process both structured and unstructured data in real time and help the customer support team to listen to the customers and quickly respond to their needs.